Ronmi/mailserver-in-container/README.md

 ### Usage

+- You can use *WEBROOT* method to authenticate with certbot, `/known` is there for you.
+This is the method I prefer.
 - Wanna modify some settings?
 Use `docker cp` to make a copy at host side, and modify `docker-compose.yml` to mount it into container again.
 - Migrating these servers to another VPS service?
 Just stop the server and tar the whole folter to new VPS, then `docker-compose up -d` again.